-Reducing the computational cost of CNN inference has garnered significant interest due to the increasing demand for deploying DNN models in resource-constrained environments such as mobile devices, embedded systems, and edge computing platforms.
-Key approaches proposed in the existing literature to address this include model compression techniques such as pruning, quantization, knowledge distillation ~\cite{model_compression,pruning} and weight sharing~\cite{weight_share}.
-Another relevant area of work is the neural architecture search (NAS)~\cite{nas}, which focuses on the automated design of CNNs optimized for performance, accuracy, and other design criteria like memory footprint.
+Reducing the computational cost of CNN inference has attracted significant interest due to the growing demand for deploying DNN models in resource-constrained environments, such as mobile devices, embedded systems, and edge computing platforms.
+Key approaches proposed in the existing literature to address this include model compression techniques such as pruning, quantization, knowledge distillation ~\cite{model_compression,pruning}, and weight sharing~\cite{weight_share}.
+Another relevant area of work in this direction is neural architecture search (NAS)~\cite{nas}, which focuses on the automated design of CNNs optimized for performance, accuracy, and other design criteria, such as memory footprint.
 A large body of work exists in these areas and has been effectively summarized in these surveys~\cite{nas2, nas, pruning}.
-While these strategies aim to reduce computational costs, they are largely static.
-They aim to reduce the model's complexity at training or deployment time without changing the computational behavior during inference.
-For instance, a pruned model follows a fixed computational path during inference, lacking the flexibility to adjust based on input complexity.
-In contrast, our work focuses on adapting computational load dynamically, in real-time, depending on the complexity of the input.
-Some earlier works such as~\cite{mcdnn,mobisr} have proposed solutions to improve the performance of applications like super-resolution, video-processing by assessing the input complexity.
-Techniques like early exit networks~\cite{earlyexit,cond_comp,msdnet,hapi} and slimmable neural networks~\cite{slim1,slim2} align with this objective, as they also aim to adjust computational effort based on input complexity.
-Early exit networks allow a model to terminate inference early when it reaches a prediction with sufficient confidence, eliminating the need to process all network layers for every input.
-Early exit networks are built around a backbone architecture with additional exit heads (or classifiers) at various depths.
+While these strategies aim to reduce computational costs, they are largely used at design time.
+In other words, they aim to reduce the model's complexity at training or deployment time without changing the computational behavior during inference.
+In contrast, our work focuses on dynamically adapting computational load in real time to different inputs.
+Some earlier works~\cite{mcdnn, mobisr} have proposed solutions to improve the performance of applications such as super-resolution and video processing by adapting the computation to the inputs.
+Han et al.~\cite{dynNN-survey} provide a comprehensive survey of dynamic neural networks, categorizing them into instance-wise dynamic models, spatial-wise adaptive networks, and temporal-wise dynamic models for sequential data, all sharing the fundamental motivation of avoiding uniform computational allocation across inputs of varying complexity, which similarly underlies the design proposed in this work.
+Moreover, techniques such as early exit networks~\cite{earlyexit,msdnet,hapi} and slimmable neural networks~\cite{slim1,slim2} align with this objective, as they allow a model to terminate inference early when it reaches a prediction with sufficient confidence, eliminating the need to process all network layers for every input.
+Early exit networks~\cite{earlyexit-extra} are built around a backbone architecture with additional exit heads (or classifiers) at various depths.
 During inference, the sample traverses the network, moving sequentially through the backbone and each exit.
 Training early-exit networks is inherently challenging, as it requires more than simply training the backbone and exits independently or with basic initialization.
 The training sequence needs to be carefully planned so that each exit learns to make predictions based on the appropriate features available at that processing stage.
-This requires a coordinated approach where the training of the exits is aligned with the backbone's capabilities.
-Slimmable networks are a class of networks that allows run-time selection of model width from a set of pre-defined model widths by changing the number of channels in each layer.
-Slimming creates sub-models that have latency-accuracy tradeoffs.
-Another class of methods includes Mixture of Experts (MoE) architectures~\cite{moe}, which consist of an ensemble of smaller neural networks, each acting as an “expert” in a specific domain within a larger problem.
+This requires a coordinated approach in which the training of the exits aligns with the backbone's capabilities.
+Similarly, slimmable networks are a class of networks that allow runtime selection of model width by changing the number of channels in each layer.
+Slimming creates submodels with latency-accuracy trade-offs.
+Another class of methods includes Mixture of Experts (MoE) architectures~\cite{moe}, which consist of an ensemble of neural networks, each acting as an “expert” in a specific domain within a larger problem.
 These architectures designate multiple ``experts", each serving as a sub-network within the overall framework.
 They also train a gating network (or router)~\cite{moe1} that selectively activates the expert(s) best suited for a given input.